ppatierno/strimzi-aks/00-deploy-aks.md

 ## Create a AKS cluster

-The `az` tool provides a `aks` command for interacting with the AKS in order to create and manage a Kubernetes cluster.
+The `az` tool provides a `aks` command for interacting with AKS in order to create and manage a Kubernetes cluster.
-To create a new Kubernetes cluster, the `create` subcommand has different options but the main ones are the destination resource group, the name of the cluster and the related number of nodes.
+To create a new Kubernetes cluster, the `create` subcommand has different options but the main ones are the destination resource group, the name of the cluster, the related number of nodes and the Kubernetes version to use.

 ```shell
 az aks create --resource-group strimzigroup --name strimzicluster --node-count 3 --generate-ssh-keys --kubernetes-version 1.15.5
 ```

+> It is possible to get the available Kubernetes versions in a specific location running the command `az aks get-versions --location northeurope --output table`

 ## Connect to the cluster